 For a list of Canvas supported browsers, visit the Canvas community website.
-This course requires that you have access to a computer that has internet capabilities.
-You are responsible for having a reliable computer and internet connection throughout the course.
-You will need to have access to, and be able to use, the following:
+The student must have a connection to a reliable internet source.
+This course requires access to a computer that has internet capabilities.
+The student is responsible for having a reliable computer and internet connection throughout the course.
+Each student is required to be able to create Word or Google documents, save them, and post them as an attachment in the appropriate location in Canvas.
+Each student needs to have an active Harding University email account.